antonyxsik/Normalization-Paper/README.md

 - `simulated_figures.Rmd` : This script loads in all data, fits, and predictions.
 It assess accuracy using various metrics, and creates tables summarizing the results.
 It also creates tons of figures of data, predicted surfaces, and artifacts.
 The two figures in Section 5 of the paper are created here, and are saved in the `big_data_analysis/figures/` folder.

 ### `latticekrig_functions/`:
-This folder highlights which functions in the LatticeKrig package were modified.
+This folder highlights which functions in the LatticeKrig package have been modified or added to the version .
 It is not necessary to do anything with these, as they will be installed on your machine through `LatticeKrigRPackage/`.
 Regardless, if one is interested, they may look here.

 - The `LKrigNormalizeBasisFFTInterpolate_scale.R` function contains the FFT based algorithm for specific grid sizes.
 - The `LKrigNormalizeBasisFFTInterpolate.R` function is a slight modification that allows for much more flexibility with coarse and fine grid sizes, but results in content bleeding.
 A shift at the end of the algorithms attempts to account for content bleeding.